FOSDEM/website/content/manuals/program/devroom.md

 Optionally you can add a small description of the devroom on top of the page.
 See the example at [https://archive.fosdem.org/2020/schedule/track/security/](https://archive.fosdem.org/2020/schedule/track/security/).

-Add a .html or .md file in the [website/content/schedule/devrooms/](https://github.com/FOSDEM/website/tree/master/content/schedule/devrooms) folder in the git repo for this description.
+Add a .html file in the [website/content/schedule/devrooms/](https://github.com/FOSDEM/website/tree/master/content/schedule/devrooms) folder in the git repo for this description.
 Keep it concise.

 ### Reviewing talks